-Students who submit their housing materials and housing guarantee payment by the dates noted in How to apply, you will receive their residence assignment information via e-mail one week prior to their move-in date.
+Students who submit their housing materials and housing guarantee payment by the dates noted in How to Apply, will receive residence assignment information via e-mail one week prior to their move-in date.
 All summer residence assignments are determined by BU Housing.

-- All residence assignments are made on a space-available basis and according to the dates that completed Residence License Agreements, Assignment Interests Forms, and housing guarantee payments are received by BU Housing.
+- All residence assignments are made on a space-available basis.
+Students are assigned according to the dates that completed Residence License Agreements, Preferences in the Housing Application, and Housing Guarantee Payments are received by BU Housing.

 - You may be assigned a roommate(s) by BU Housing if you do not request a specific roommate(s) or if the person you are requesting as a roommate(s) has not submitted all of the required materials by the time BU Housing makes your assignment.